joeriks/napkin-sample/readme.md

 For comments use /* */

+###Include files and map the result with commands

-###If you use the Generator you can use include and map commands
+If you use the generator you can run include and map commands.

 Include (and parse) another file.
 Result will be put on top of the existing file.